I Want To...

 I Want to...

-A series of multi-disciplinary seminars and conferences provide a framework of instruction to augment clinical training in nephrology.
-Faculty members both within the Nephrology Division and from other divisions or institutions and fellows participate in weekly conferences.
-These conferences provide a venue to gain up-to-date knowledge of key issues within nephrology and to discuss practical issues with experienced nephrology attendings.
-All lectures are teleconferenced live across both campuses and archived.
+A series of multi-disciplinary seminars and conferences provide a framework of instruction to augment clinical and research training in Nephrology.
+All lectures are teleconferenced live to both campuses and archived.

-Starting in September, a representative weekly schedule of conferenes is summarized in the following table.
+A representative weekly schedule of conferences is summarized in the following table.

-Clinical Pathologic Correlation Conference (CPCC): During this 1-hour conference, relevant medical history and clinical data of cases seen at Johns Hopkins and external institutions are presented and histopathologic findings are reviewed in detail with renal pathologists with the purpose of correlating clinical findings with renal histopathologic observations.
+Clinical Pathologic Correlation Conference (CPCC): During this 1-hour conference at the microscope, recent clinical cases are reviewed in detail with renal pathologists to correlate clinical with histopathologic findings.

-Kidney (and Pancreas) Transplant Meeting*: Specific issues regarding potential transplant donors and recipients that arise after initial pre-transplant evaluations are discussed in this weekly meeting to confirm final donation or transplantation eligibility.
-Psychosocial, ethical, cultural as well as medical issues are discussed among all members of the transplant team which consists of transplant nephrologists, nephrology fellows, transplant surgeons, mid-level clinical providers, social workers, and psychologists.
+Kidney (and Pancreas) Transplant Meeting*: Potential transplant donors and recipients are discussed to determine final eligibility.
+Psychosocial, ethical, cultural, and medical issues are discussed among the multidisciplinary members of the transplant team.

 Renal Transplant Conference: This weekly lunch meeting (under the auspices of Transplant Surgery) covers various aspects of renal transplantation as presented by Johns Hopkins faculty members and invited external speakers.

-Renal Grand Rounds: During this weekly conference (September-May), Johns Hopkins faculty and invited external speakers discuss various aspects of nephrology research and clinical practice.
+Renal Grand Rounds: During this weekly conference (September-May), Johns Hopkins faculty and invited external speakers discuss their current research and clinical practice.
 Second year fellows are required to present their scholarly projects during this conference at the end of the year.